 Vibration Analysis Link The Marine Planned Maintenance System can optionally Link with the

-Mariner & Voyager monitoring units.
+'Mariner' & 'Voyager' (aka as 'Detector III' & 'FAG DTECT X1 s' from Schaeffler FAG) monitoring units.
 This allows the Planned Maintenance System to Schedule when the reading needs to be taken and offer simple guidance on the corrective actions to rectify the Alarm or Pre-Alarm Condition.
 The crew do not need to be trained in Vibration Analysis techniques.